FStarLang/FStar/doc/book/part4/part4_pure.rst

 A Dijkstra Monad for Pure Computations
 ----------------------------------------

-F* provides a weakest precondition calculus for pure computations.
+F* provides a weakest precondition calculus for reasoning about pure computations.
 The calculus is based on *Dijkstra Monad*, a construction first introduced in `this paper
 <https://www.microsoft.com/en-us/research/publication/verifying-higher-order-programs-with-the-dijkstra-monad/>`_
 .
 In this chapter, we will learn about Dijkstra Monad and its usage in specifying and proving pure programs in F*.
 Let's begin by adapting